Michael Schmidt (poet): Career

+In 2006, Schmidt delivered the keynote address at the StAnza Poetry Festival, entitled "What, How Well, Why?: A leading poetry publisher wonders why criticism has got a bad name".

-Schmidt's 2014 book The Novel: A Biography is a loosely chronological history of the development of the novel.
-The book aims to explore the relationships between great novelists, including views by other novelists while avoiding literary critics who were not also writers.
+Schmidt's 2014 book, The Novel: A Biography, is a loosely chronological history of the development of the novel.
+The book aims to explore the relationships between great novelists, including views by other novelists, while avoiding literary critics who were not also writers.

 In August 2015, Schmidt was one of 20 authors of Poets for Corbyn, an anthology of poems endorsing Jeremy Corbyn's campaign in the Labour Party leadership election.